Dog owners: Compulsory dog microchipping came into force on 6 April 2016.

-Under the Microchipping of Dogs (England) Regulations 2015, from 6 April 2016 all dogs over eight weeks old should be microchipped.
+Under the Microchipping of Dogs (England) Regulations 2015, from 6 April 2016 all dogs over eight weeks old must be microchipped.
 Failure to do so could result in a fine of up to £500.

-Certified working dogs are exempt from this requirement as are dogs with a vet's certificate to say they are too ill to be microchipped.
+Certified working dogs are exempt as are dogs with a vet's certificate to say they are too ill to be microchipped.
 Working dogs are those that have a vet's certificate and are used for law enforcement, the armed forces, emergency rescue, lawful pest control or the lawful shooting of animals.
 Racing greyhounds are not classed as working dogs for this legislation and must have a microchip.

 If you sell or give away your dog after 6 April 2016 it must be microchipped and the new owner must update the information on the microchip database (unless you have already done this).